 Using this approach, the applicant writes in full sentences about each description in a concrete fashion.
 She writes about what she did and her roles and responsibilities but does not include any additional insight or about “lessons learned.”
 This allows the descriptions to be complete but shorter than if the applicant took approach #1.

 The bulleted approach

-In this approach #3, the applicant does not write in full sentences but instead writes in a bulleted format about what only he did.
+In this approach #3, the bulleted approach, the applicant does not write in full sentences but instead writes in a bulleted format about what only he did.
 Some people advocate this approach while others say it makes for entries that are abrupt and difficult to read.